harshvardhanarora/swiftsimplified/_posts/2025-09-08-enums-generic-associated-values.md

 }
 ```

-Now our road travel cannot accomodate both the modes of transport without any changes to it.
+Now our road travel cannot accommodate both the modes of transport without any changes to it.
 That's where generics come in.
 Generics allow us to not have to specify the concrete type in the definition and let it get inferred based on where it is instantiated from.
 Let's see how that would look like -

 ```swift
 enum Travel<T> {